Eastern Michigan University: Academic divisions

 Eastern Michigan University offers degrees and programs at the bachelor's, master's, specialist's and doctoral levels.
 There are more than 200 majors and minors at the undergraduate level, and more than 170 graduate programs.
 EMU has six Academic Divisions and eight University Sites which include satellite campuses.
 Just like many other large universities EMU does offer online courses and degrees.

-The university has seven colleges and schools: College of Arts and Sciences, College of Business, College of Education, College of Health and Human Services, College of Technology, Honors College, and the Graduate School.
-The Honors College and Graduate school handles courses that are honors and graduate program within the various colleges.
-Eastern has offered graduate courses since 1939.
-The graduate school has close to 5,000 students enrolled in masters and doctoral programs and is house in Boone Hall.
+The university has seven colleges and schools: College of Arts and Sciences, College of Business, College of Education, College of Health and Human Services, GameAbove College of Engineering and Technology, the Honors College, and the Graduate School.
+Eastern Michigan University has offered graduate courses since 1939.
+The Graduate School has over 2,000 graduate students enrolled in post-baccalaureate, certificate, master's, and doctoral programs.

-The two oldest colleges at the university are the College of Arts and Sciences and the College of Education.
-The largest college is the College of Arts and Sciences (CAS) with 125 programs of study.
-Beyond this CAS oversees the most facilities such as Ford Gallery, Sherzer Hall, Kresge Environmental Education Center, the Terrestrial and Aquatic Ecology Research Facility, and Pease Auditorium.
-Eastern Michigan has had a long history of developing educators since its founding.
-EMU prides itself as the largest producer of educational personnel in the country since 1991.
-Eastern Michigan University's Department of Special Education is among the oldest special education program in the United States, started In 1923.
+The two oldest colleges at the university are the College of Education and the College of Arts and Sciences (CAS).
+The College of Arts and Sciences is also the largest academic college at Eastern Michigan University with 125 programs of study.
+The CAS also occupies the most buildings on campus including Pray-Harrold, Sherzer Hall, the Kresge Environmental Education Center, the Terrestrial and Aquatic Ecology Research Facility, and Pease Auditorium.
+Eastern Michigan University has had a long history of developing educators since its founding in 1849.
+EMU prides itself as being one of the largest producers of educational personnel in the country since 1991.
+Eastern Michigan University's Department of Special Education is also among the oldest special education program in the United States, being started in 1923.

 The College of Business (COB) was established in 1964.
-The COB is known for having the First Ethos Week and Ethos Honor Society in the country.
+In 1991, a new College of Business campus was constructed in Downtown Ypsilanti on Michigan Avenue with the hope of contributing to the redevelopment of the area.
+In 2020, EMU announced its decision to move the COB back to its Main Campus.
+The COB's current home is Boone Hall, located next to Cross Street in South Campus.
+The College of Business is known for having the first Ethos Week and Ethos Honor Society in the country.

 Eastern Michigan University established the College of Human Services in 1975.
 Eventually the university changed the name to the College of Health and Human Services on April 21, 1982.

-The two most recent established colleges are the College of Technology (COT) in 2008 and the Honors College in 2005.
-The EMU Honors Program started in 1984.
+The most recent college of the university is the Honors College founded in 2005.
+Its predecessor program, the EMU Honors Program, was founded in 1984.

-Its most popular undergraduate majors, by 2021 graduates, were:
+Its most popular undergraduate majors, by 2023 graduates, were: